Beschreibung

 Information, Tips and Tricks

-While colliding with enemies or missiles of the bosses your robot’s
+While colliding with enemies or missiles of the bosses your robot’s energy is decreasing.
+Remaining energy is indicated on the top panel.

 (Note: A new robot is always equipped with full energy and first-level weapon.)